 The PhD project will use farming systems analysis and modelling to better understand the benefits of real-time knowledge of plant-available water in on-farm decision making at the paddock and farm scale to improve the water productivity of dryland farms.
 The project will develop an in-depth understanding of soil water use in cropping systems, and the impact of management decisions on water-use efficiency drawing on data from CSIRO’s Boorowa Agricultural Research Station (BARS) and other long-term cropping trials for verification and to augment the simulated data.

 Plant Architecture Mapping in the Lab and in the Field

-Supervisors: Tim Brown (ANU) and Matt Adcock (CSIRO).
+Supervisors: Tim Brown (ANU), Matt Adcock (CSIRO), Rob Coe (CSIRO) and Chuong Nguyen (CSIRO).

 In digital agriculture, we now have the ability to scan plants in the lab and field at millimeter resolution.
 However, mapping these data to real plant architecture is still a largely unsolved problem.
 Pose estimation, deformable models, GANs and Neural Radiance Fields have yet to be applied widely to tackle this challenge.
 This project will explore ways to extend and adapt techniques that have been effective in controlled conditions to the challenges of plant architecture acquisition out in the field.